evrova/dphcp_deltastep/README.md

 ## General Information
 This repository contains the code for the project of Design of Parallel and High Performance Computing course at ETHZ, Fall 2018.
 We have used the [GAP benchmark suite](https://github.com/sbeamer/gapbs) and modified their framework in order to easily benchmark against their implementation and reproduce the results.

+We have used predetermined values by GAP for value of delta for the different graphs.

 ## Reproducing results

 To run the benchmarks: